 University of Ottawa/Institut du Savoir Montfort Joint Chair on the Health of Francophones in Ontario

 Dr. Michelle Lalonde will advance evidence-based research to support the development of high-quality health services for Francophone communities in Ontario and across Canada.
 As the chairholder, Professor Lalonde will focus on researching ways to ensure that future generations of Francophone nurses are well-equipped with the skills needed to provide safe, ethical health care in Ontario.
 With Ontario having the lowest nurse-to-population ratio in Canada and an urgent need for 25,000 more nurses, the outlook for Francophones in the province is especially concerning.
 This research chair’s program has several key goals, including understanding how the next generation of Francophone nurses is preparing for and transitioning into practice.
-The research aims to identify practical solutions to challenges such as language barriers and limited French-language resources, focusing particularly on the experiences of nurses taking exams like the NCLEX-RN, which often fail to reflect the specific needs of Ontario’s Francophone community.
+The research aims to identify practical solutions to challenges such as language barriers and limited French-language resources, focusing particularly on the experiences of nurses taking exams like the NCLEX-RN, which they often fail, to reflect the specific needs of Ontario’s Francophone community.

 University Research Chairs